csassaman/CSE-1320---Intermediate-Programming/Dynamic Memory Allocation/README.md

 - Allocates memory for an _array_ of `nmemb` elements of `size` bytes each and returns a pointer to the memory
 - initializes data to zeroes
+  - Cannot initialize data to anything other than zero since the function does not know the underlying datatype and bit structure

 ## `realloc`